ATTRACTIONS / MUSEUMS

 |National Railroad Museum |

 Explore America's railroad heritage and marvel at the Union Pacific Big Boy, one of the world's largest steam locomotives.
 Over 70 pieces of railroad equipment are on display.
-Ride a full-size train May - October.
-Open year-round.
+During May through October, ride a full-size train.
+Open year round.

 2285 S Broadway, Green Bay, WI, United States

 |North Point Lighthouse |

 Visit a restored 1888 lighthouse, museum and event destination in historic Lake Park.
 Climb the 74' tower for spectacular views of Lake Michigan and Milwaukee.
 Exhibits and artifacts tell stories of the lighthouse, its keepers and Milwaukee's role in Great Lakes maritime history.
 Open weekends year round.
-Weekday tour available.
+Weekday tours available.

 2650 North Wahl Avenue, Milwaukee, WI, United States